 Cats are very intentional and calculated creatures.
 Most of the things they do serve a purpose and help them live healthier and happier lives.
-It’s important to remember that when cats do things that are “naughty”, they aren’t trying to spite us; it’s not a personal attack.
-They are simply acting in ways that are in line with their natural instincts.
+It’s important to remember that when cats do something “naughty”, they aren’t trying to spite us, they are simply acting in ways that are in line with their natural instincts.
 Once we understand the instinct behind a cat’s less-than-desirable behavior it’s easier to redirect it into a more positive one.

 Image Source: Fabienne D. via Flickr.com